-Exercise.
+- Exercise.
 Talk to your doctor about what activities would be safe and beneficial for you.
 In general, competitive sports aren't recommended because they can increase the risk of the heart stopping and causing sudden death.

-Don't use illegal drugs or drink alcohol excessively.
+- Don't use illegal drugs or drink alcohol excessively.
 Using cocaine or other illegal drugs can strain your heart.
 Before you drink alcohol, ask your doctor for advice.

-Maintain a healthy weight.
+- Maintain a healthy weight.
 Extra weight makes your heart work harder.
 Lose weight if you're overweight or obese.

 Preparing for an appointment

 If you think you may have dilated cardiomyopathy or are worried about your risk because of a family history, make an appointment with your family doctor.
-Eventually, you may be referred to a heart specialist (cardiologist).
+Your doctor may refer you to a cardiologist, if necessary.